liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/04-exposing-the-permission-interface.markdown

 `modelResource`: The fully qualified class name of the entity class.
 This class name gets translated into a more readable name as specified in `Language.properties`.

-`Language.properties`: The entity class in the example above is the guestbook entry class for which the fully qualified class name is `com.liferay.docs.guestbook.model.Entry`.
+The `Entry.class` in the example above is the guestbook entry class for which the fully qualified class name is `com.liferay.docs.guestbook.model.Entry`.